gdower/page/.github/ISSUE_TEMPLATE/new-taxon-page-panel.md

 ---

+_Instructions_

-_A panel is a section in the TaxonPage.
-This issue outlines and proposes a single new panel, its role, target audience, scope, and brief design [TODO: link to example].
-You can preview how the information you provide will look by clicking 'Preview' above._
+_A panel is a section in the taxon page.
+This issue outlines and proposes a single new panel, its role, target audience, scope, and brief design [TODO: link to example]._

+* Need help filling this out?
+Once you have your panel details in hand, contact us and we'll help step you through filling out this issue.
+* While filling out the template you can delete instructions in the issue that you've finished reading.
+Instructions are italicized text, these are wrapped in underscores (_).
+* You can preview how the information you provide will look by clicking 'Preview' above.

 ## Summary (required):
 To understand what you want, as a way to organize and prioritize what we build, please provide the following: